-Where does does the Cavendish Banana grow best?
+Where Does the Cavendish Banana Tree Grow Best?

-They can be planted in the ground in Zones 9 and 10.
-Give these plants plenty of room- at least 8 feet apart if you plant in groups.
-If you live further north, in non-tropical climates, these plants are popular as patio & indoor potted plants.
-Just bring it indoors when the temperatures dip below freezing.
-Can grow anywhere in the country as a patio plant.
+They can be planted in the ground in Growing Zones 9 and 10.
+Give these plants plenty of room - at least 8 feet apart if you plant in groups.
+If you live further north, in non-tropical climates, these plants are popular as patio and indoor potted plants.
+Just bring the container indoors when the temperatures dip below freezing.
+They can grow anywhere in the country as a patio plant.

 These bananas are soft and sweet, and most often eaten raw or in baked dishes.
-Cut them up and add to fruit salads, fruit compotes, smoothies, and of course, on top of your cereal.
-These medium-sized bananas are slightly smaller than the ones you find at the grocery store, but you will be pleased to find that they are sweeter and tastier than their store-bought counterparts.
+Cut them up and add them to fruit salads, fruit compotes, smoothies, and of course, on top of your cereal.
+These medium-sized bananas are slightly smaller than the ones you find at the grocery store, but you’ll be pleased to find that they are sweeter and tastier than their store-bought counterparts.

-Cavendish Banana Plants are self-fruiting and don't require a pollinator.
-When the suckers or "pups" start to form, allow at least 4 leaves to develop before you attempt to remove it from the main plant.
+Cavendish Banana Trees are self-fruiting and don't require a pollinator.
+When the suckers or "pups" start to form, allow at least four leaves to develop before you attempt to remove them from the main plant.
 Remove the pup with as much root as possible and pot it in a new container.
-It’s best to harvest your bananas a week or two before they ripen on the tree for the best tasting fruit.
-They will be green at first and will turn more yellow as they ripen.
+It’s best to harvest your bananas a week or two before they ripen on the tree for the best-tasting fruit.
+They will be green at first, turning more yellow as they ripen.

-The best time to plant banana trees is as early as possible.
-You want to get them in the ground quickly so they have plenty of time to acclimate to your environment.
+Plant your Cavendish Banana Trees as early as possible.
+You want to get them into the ground quickly so they have plenty of time to acclimate to your environment.
 Whether you plant them in the ground or pot them in a container, be sure to give them a good initial watering.